TinyCircuits/Thumby-Website/docs/Education/Moving-Walk.md

 ## Moving Background

 With just the walking animation, it doesn't look like the cat is actually walking anywhere.
 With a moving, or scrolling, background we can add more movement to the scene.
-Here's a scrolling background:
+Here's a scrolling background that uses two full length screen Sprites (Thumby's screen is 72 pixels wide) that are displayed next to each other to look like one long background:

 <center>
 ![scrolling background](/images/scrolling-background.gif)